boudinfl/boudinfl.github.io/_pages/01_research.md

 My research interests are in Natural Language Processing, Information Retrieval and Machine Learning.
 I am currently working on:

-* Keyphrase Extraction
+* Keyphrase Extraction and Text Summarization
-* Text Summarization and Multi-sentence Compression
+* Graph-based approaches for Natural Language Processing
 * Cross-Lingual Natural Language Processing
 * Developing tools and ressources for French NLP